He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 The Fish Were Biting

 Our little boat weaved through trees still submerged in the semi-high waters.
-In this region, trees have bark that doesn’t rot in the water helping them survive while their roots and trunk are submerged for nearly half the year.
+The bark of trees in this region doesn’t rot in the water, enabling them to survive while their roots and trunk remain submerged for nearly half the year.

 He handed out fishing equipment: long slender sticks (our fishing poles) with fishing line and a hook attached and showed us how to do it.
-He began by using the tip of the pole to rapidly slap the surface of the water, swishing it the way you would when beating an egg.
+He began by rapidly slapping the surface of the water with the tip of the pole, swishing it the way you would when beating an egg.
 This attracts the attention of the piranhas.
-Normally when fishing, one would try to be quiet so as not to scare the fish away.
+Normally, when fishing, one would try to be quiet so as not to scare the fish away.
 But we were in the Amazon, fishing for piranhas.
 To us, nothing about this was normal.

 Sneaky Piranhas

-The piranhas were sneaky too.
-Almost half the time, the fish were able to eat the bait without getting hooked, so we had to bait our hooks multiple times per catch.
+The piranhas were sneaky, too.
+Almost half the time, the fish could eat the bait without getting hooked, so we had to bait our hooks multiple times per catch.

 “Think of it as chumming,” Jeremy said.

-Jeremy held up his nth piranha (I think he’s the one who caught the most fish) for a picture then began the task of extracting the hook from the jagged-razored-toothed mouth of the fish.
+Jeremy held up his nth piranha (I think he’s the one who caught the most fish) for a picture, then began extracting the hook from the jagged-razored-toothed mouth of the fish.

 “Ouch, he bit me!” he exclaimed.